Eric Burkhart and Grady Zuiderveen

 This workshop will review methods used in winter woody plant identification using twig, bud, bark, fruit and form.
 Through a combination of indoor and outdoor group learning activities, we will develop skills and review terminology used to assess and identify trees, shrubs and vines in their winter condition.
 Instruction and content will be equally suited to beginners and advanced botanists alike.
 Participants are welcome to bring woody plant material for sharing, discussion and/or identification.

-“Demystifying the Challenging World of Grasses”
+“Demystifying the Challenging World of Grasses” This workshop is now full.

 Looking to demystify the challenging world of grasses?
 Then this workshop is for you!
 Join Sarah Chamberlain, Botanist and Curator of the PSU Herbarium to learn skills necessary to identify this unique group of plants.
 The workshop will focus on basic grass morphology, the characteristics of common groups, and identification of plant specimens using Chamberlain’s recently published Field Guide to Grasses of the Mid-Atlantic.
 Slides, handouts, herbarium and freshly collected field specimens will be used to illustrate plant characters, especially those that may prove an obstacle to keying.
 It is recommended, but not required, that students purchase the Field Guide to Grasses of the Mid-Atlantic.
 The instructor will have extra copies on hand to use during the workshop for those who do not wish to purchase the guide, as well as copies for sale the day of the workshop.
 Please bring a 10x hand lens.
 Microscopes will be provided.